-The interviewer wants to know how the applicant handles difficult situations.
+This is a scenario where interviewer wants to know how the applicant handles difficult situations.

 “I was once faced with a severe system outage while running the IT systems for our local hospital.
-I was abruptly awoken at 3 in the morning, and I immediately knew what had gone wrong.”
+Then I was abruptly awoken at 3 in the morning, and I immediately knew what had gone wrong.”

 The interviewer will look for signs of stress as the applicant describes the situation, and try to get a sense for their general problem-solving skills.

 “That’s an emergency situation that I had trained for many times, so I knew the fix instantly.
-I logged in remotely and had the issue solved within the hour by switching to backups.
+Then I logged in remotely and had the issue solved within the hour by switching to backups.
 I scheduled a support call ASAP with the company managing the servers.
-I went right back to sleep and came in bright and early in the morning to a fully functioning hospital.
+Afterwards, I went right back to sleep and came in bright and early in the morning to a fully functioning hospital.
 We got the main servers back on later that day.”